How to Get an Office Equipment Trading License in Dubai

 Licensing and Compliance Requirements

-Renew the trading licence annually
+Renew the trading license annually

 Maintain a registered address within the free zone